rhel-labs/learn-katacoda/sql-server-insights/step4.md

 From the _Detected issues_ section of the rule, you can see that this Insight is being triggered by the machine running Microsoft SQL Server with incorrect ownership or group of /var/opt/mssql.

-In the _Steps to resolve_ section of the Insight, there is a command to run to change ownership of the /var/opt/mssql folder to the correct user and group which is mssql.
+In the _Steps to resolve_ section of the Insight, there is a command to fix the issue.
+We will fix this in the next step.